benjamin-hutchings/ml-revision-app-fullstack/README.md

 # ML Revision App

+Please note there is no online demo for this app as it will be replaced with a more advanced application utilising AI assistants and RAG.

+You may clone the repo and run the application locally!

 ## Overview
 The ML Revision App is a full-stack application designed to assist users in revising machine learning concepts.
 It provides a user-friendly interface for browsing topics and viewing revision cards for concepts within these topics.
 Users can add, remove, and edit both topics and concepts, allowing for a customizable learning experience.